 “After carefully considering these alternatives, and some other possible alternatives, I have reached the conclusion that it will be necessary to demolish the Gleaners Temple,” Adamany said at the September 1996 board meeting.

-And like Mackenzie Hall before it, Gleaners was torn down to make way for parking, but for faculty, not for students.
+And like Mackenzie Hall before it, Gleaners was torn down to make way for parking.